When Rugby Inspires a Perfume

-The following short story, "Toast to Victory & Moonlight Serenade", is the inspiration behind Jour de Gloire No9.
-The tale briefly portrays the sensory world of Rugby and partly unveils the origin of perfumed notes and essences that make up the fragrance.
+The following short story, The smell of victory, is the inspiration behind Jour de Gloire No9.
+The tale briefly portrays the sensory world of Rugby and hints at the origins of the fragrant notes and essences that shape the perfume.

 Shanghai, a Sunday afternoon in the late 1930s...

-Sipping my Pink Gin I breathe from the terrace of the club house the earthy autumn scents.
-The China Sea breeze caresses the green grass of the sports fields before vanishing through the cypress trees.
-The Shanghai Rugby Football Club is a joyful place where the local elite comes to socialize and escape from the city life.
+Sipping my Pink Gin I breathe in the earthy autumn scents drifting up to the terrace of the clubhouse.
+The sea breeze caresses the green grass of the sports fields before vanishing through the cypress trees.
+The Shanghai Rugby Football Club is a joyful place where the local elite comes to socialize and escape the press of city life.

-The terrace is now crowded as the sun sinks in the golden west.
-The noise and fervour of victory saturate the atmosphere!
-As captain of our Rugby team I propose a toast to our new title as Champions of the Autumn Tournament.
+The terrace is now crowded as the sun sinks into the golden west.
+Noise and the fervour of victory saturate the atmosphere!
+As captain of our rugby team, I raise a toast to our new title as Champions of the Autumn Tournament.
 Tonight, our team is the pride of the club!
 We all look so proud smoking cigars in our black evening suits!

-“ Do you mind if I sit by you? ”
+“ Do you mind if I sit beside you? ”

 “ Please do!
-You must be very tired out after this tough game! ”
+You must be exhausted after such a hard-fought game! ”

 Photography Credit: Simon Drakeford, author of " It's a Rough Game but Good Sport: The Life, Times and Personalities of the Shanghai Rugby Football Club "